Tuck Rule Game: The "tuck rule" play and call

 After a video-replay review, referee Walt Coleman reversed the call, declaring the play an incomplete forward-pass and giving possession back to the Patriots.
 Coleman's announcement stated that the ball was moving forward at the time at which it was dropped.
 Thus, the original call was overturned, and the Patriots maintained possession.

 Because the play was initially ruled a fumble, instant-replay rules required the referee to see "incontrovertible visual evidence" on the replay that Brady had not "tucked the ball into his body and then {lost} possession" of it before reversing the original call on the field.
 In 2012, on the ten-year anniversary of the game, Coleman told ESPN that he did not see Brady lose the ball, and, as NFL referees were trained to do in this situation, ruled it a fumble because that call could be reviewed while an incomplete pass could not.
 Once he saw a replay, Coleman quickly reversed his previous ruling, telling ESPN it was an "easy" call.

 This was not the first time the Patriots had seen the tuck rule invoked in the 2001 NFL season.
 On September 23, Patriots defensive end Anthony Pleasant apparently forced Jets quarterback Vinny Testaverde to fumble, but the call was overturned upon review and ruled an incomplete pass.
 In the aftermath of the Tuck Rule Game, Patriots head coach Bill Belichick explained, "I knew what the ruling should have been because we had dealt with that play a little bit earlier in the year on the other side of it."

 The Raiders complained extensively that the call was wrong, and that it was made against them because the league had a vendetta against the team, an attitude Raiders quarterback Rich Gannon said was "totally nonsense."
 Several Raiders players and observers also said that the Tuck Rule led to head coach Jon Gruden's departure from the team, as owner Al Davis was apparently angry that Gruden did not protest the call vehemently enough.
 Gruden was dismissive of Davis' views on the matter, and the subsequent breakdown in relations between owner and coach led to Gruden being traded to Tampa Bay and becoming their head coach in 2002.
 (Gruden would return to the Raiders in 2018 after spending a stint as a broadcaster with ESPN.)

 The tuck rule was abolished on March 20, 2013, by a 29–1 vote of current teams.
-The Pittsburgh Steelers voted against abolition, while two teams, the Patriots and Washington Commanders, abstained from the vote.
+The Pittsburgh Steelers voted against abolition, while two teams, the Patriots and Washington Redskins, abstained from the vote.
 Patriots owner Robert Kraft noted, "I know Al Davis, may he rest in peace, is probably smiling."